What Is Cyberbullying? Facts, Laws & Resources

 Educating Your Teen on Cyberbullying

-How to Deal With a Cyberbully
+How to Deal with a Cyberbully

 - Change Contact Info: If ignoring and blocking the cyberbullies does not help or intensifies their efforts, tell your teen that you can always change their contact information.
 Be sure they know that you are happy to help them update their phone number and email address.

-- Make a Record: Ask that your teen document any and all messages, comments, or other abuses from bullies online.
+- Make a Record: Ask that your teen document all messages, comments, or other abuses from bullies online.
 Teach them how to take a screenshot and ask them not to delete any messages.
 Having proof of the bullying will be helpful if you need to contact any authorities.